 The commissioner or local authority may not deny a permit for the transport to a manufacturing plant of manufactured home frames not more than 15-1/2 feet in width during periods of seasonal weight restrictions unless the load exceeds the weight restrictions.

 A permit must be carried in the vehicle or combination of vehicles to which it refers and must be open to inspection by any peace officer or authorized agent of any authority granting the permit.
 A permit may be carried in electronic format if it is easily read.
 No person shall violate any of the terms or conditions of a special permit.

 The commissioner, with respect to highways under the commissioner's jurisdiction, may charge a fee for each permit issued.
 The fee for an annual permit that expires by law on the date of the vehicle registration expiration must be based on the proportion of the year that remains until the expiration date.
-Unless otherwise specified, all fees for permits issued by the commissioner of transportation must be deposited in the state treasury and credited to the trunk highway fund.
+All fees for permits issued by the commissioner of transportation must be deposited as provided in paragraph (i) and in section 174.525.
 Except for those annual permits for which the permit fees are specified elsewhere in this chapter, the fees are:

 (a) $15 for each single trip permit.